rojinald/rojinald/README.md

       <div style="align-self: center">
         <p style="text-align: left">
           My name is Nikita and i am a novice web developer.<br />
-          For me, the most exciting thing in thiis profession<br />
+          For me, the most exciting thing in this profession<br />
            is the opportunity to bring my ideas to life.<br />
         </p>
       </div>